Afghanistan–Russia relations: Russian Federation (1990–2021)

+However, after Russia's relations with the West soured following the start of the Russo-Ukrainian War, Moscow decided to become active and expand its role in Afghanistan, according to Omar Nassar, the director of the Moscow-based Center for Contemporary Afghan Studies (CISA).
+In March 2014, after the annexation of Crimea by the Russian Federation, President Karzai said that "we respect the decision the people of Crimea took through a recent referendum that considers Crimea as part of the Russian Federation".
+A spokesman later added that this represented Afghanistan's official recognition of the new Russia–Ukraine border.
+The New York Times noted that Afghanistan was "the first Western-backed democracy" to show support for the annexation.
+Afghanistan was the third country overall to recognize it, after Syria and Venezuela.
+Karzai's chief of staff, Karim Khoram, told Radio Free Afghanistan that "Historically, this region was part of Russia.
+Now that its people have expressed their will, we respect it."

 Russia's more active involvement in Afghanistan includes business investment proposals, diplomatic propaganda, cultural programs, financial and military support for the central government, power influence in the north and with the Taliban.
 Since 2016, it has provided the Afghan government with tens of thousands of Kalashnikov rifles and millions of rounds of ammunition.
 Moscow has already launched several efforts at diplomacy.
 Between December 2016 and April 2017, Russia hosted three rounds of talks involving China, Iran, and Pakistan.
 In the third round, it included Afghanistan, as well.

 In 2017, a new Russian cultural center was built and (re-)opened in Kabul's Darulaman Road, on the same site as the former Soviet-era House of Science and Culture which was built in 1982 and damaged by war in the 1990s.

 A ceremony was held in Moscow on 28 May 2019 marking the 100th anniversary of diplomatic relations.
 It was followed by talks between Afghan politicians and a Taliban delegation in an effort to form peace in the Taliban insurgency in Afghanistan.